Edit

 Power Platform inventory

-The Power Platform admin center now offers tenant administrators a comprehensive, unified view of all key resources—agents, apps, and flows—across their organization with Power Platform inventory.
-With this centralized inventory, administrators can effortlessly discover, search, filter, and sort their resources to streamline common administrative tasks.
+Power Platform inventory gives tenant administrators a unified view of all agents, apps, and flows built on Power Platform across their organization.
+Administrators can discover, search, filter, and sort these resources to streamline common administrative tasks.

-Power Platform inventory allows you to easily complete the following tasks:
+By using Power Platform inventory, you can easily complete the following tasks:

 • Spot your champions: Quickly identify who's creating the most resources so you can recognize, nurture, and empower your top innovators.